4paradigm/OpenMLDB/docs/en/integration/offline_data_sources/iceberg.md

 ### Installation

 For users employing [The OpenMLDB Spark Distribution Version](../../tutorial/openmldbspark_distribution.md), specifically v0.8.5 and newer iterations, the essential Iceberg 1.4.3 dependencies are already integrated.
-If you are working with an alternative Spark distribution or different iceberg version, you can download the corresponding Iceberg dependencies from the [Iceberg release](https://iceberg.apache.org/releases/) and add them to the Spark classpath/jars.
+If you are working with an alternative Spark distribution or a different Iceberg version, you can download the corresponding Iceberg dependencies from the [Iceberg release](https://iceberg.apache.org/releases/) and add them to the Spark classpath/jars.
 For example, if you are using OpenMLDB Spark, you should download `x.x.x Spark 3.2_12 runtime Jar`(x.x.x is iceberg version) and add it to `jars/` in Spark home.

 ### Configuration